-Preventing Dirty Sock Syndrome
+Preventing This Syndrome

-Another option to help in the fight against Dirty Sock Syndrome is to use a UV air purifier.
+Another option to help in the fight against dirty sock syndrome is to use a UV air purifier.
 These purifiers utilize UV lighting to kill bacteria and mold spores in the air.
 Air purifiers treat the air and lessen the burden on air filters to remove these particles from the air.

 Treating Dirty Sock Syndrome